Jannik99/Simplex_Uni/README.md

 ### On Windows

-run: `venv\Scripts\activate.bat`
+run: `.\venv\Scripts\activate.bat`

 ### On MacOS/Linux

-run: `source venv/bin/activate`
+run: `source ./venv/bin/activate`

 # Add new Benchmarks:

 a) go to "./simplex-solver/benchmarks"<br>
 b) make a new .txt file<br>
-c) insert conditions for a new Benchmark following the pattern of the existing ones (If its a minimization, write "min:" in front of the Objective function, if its a maximization, write "max: in front of the Objective function)
+c) insert conditions for a new Benchmark following the pattern of the existing ones

+<div style="border: 1px dashed grey; padding: 4px"><strong>Note: </strong>If its a minimization, write "min:" in front of the Objective function, if its a maximization, write "max: in front of the Objective function</div>

 # Run Software